 b) Pan fry the steak with a little bit of oil

 c) Cut the steak into strips and pan fry with oil (good for tacos and burritos!)

-d) Marinade or season as preferred, cook on grill on tinfoil
+d) Marinade or season as preferred, cook on grill (with or without a grill mat)

 MAPLE SAGE & ALL-AMERICAN BREAKFAST SAUSAGE